Skip to main content

 Cisco Meraki Documentation

-Before Cisco Meraki devices can be monitored and configured, they must first be added to a network in the dashboard.
-This article will cover how to add devices to networks in the Dashboard, as well as how to remove them later if needed.
+Before Cisco Meraki devices can be monitored and configured, you must add them to a network in the Meraki dashboard.
+This article explains how to add devices to dashboard networks and how to remove them when needed.

-For information on claiming and unclaiming Cisco Meraki devices, reference the article on Using the Organization Inventory.
+For information on claiming and unclaiming devices, see Using the Organization Inventory.

-For steps on how to add devices from the Inventory page (Organization > Configure > Inventory), please reference this article.
+For steps on adding devices from the inventory page, see Adding Devices from the Inventory page (Organization > Configure > Inventory).

 Learn more with these free online training courses on the Meraki Learning Hub: